openflighthpc/concertim-ansible-playbook/contrib/dev/README.md

 # Creating a development environment for developing the Concertim Services

-This directory contains an ansible playbook and a Vagrantfile that can be used to build a development environment for development the Metric Reporting Daemon and Visualisation App components.
+This directory contains an ansible playbook and a Vagrantfile that can be used to build a development environment for development of the Metric Reporting Daemon and Visualisation App components.

 ## Quick start